nowrap/hex_map_rotate/README.md

 # hex_map_rotate
-A NodeJS rotator making hex maps compatible with [Pathfinder Kingmaker Adventure Path](https://pathfinderwiki.com/wiki/Kingmaker_(adventure_path)).
+A NodeJS rotator making hex maps compatible with [Pathfinder Kingmaker Adventure Path](https://pathfinderwiki.com/wiki/Kingmaker_(adventure_path)) capable of reading our MediaWiki and uploading the generated map.

 It creates a SVG and a PDF based from the [Kingmaker Playerguide](https://paizo.com/products/btpy8dqh?Pathfinder-Adventure-Path-Kingmaker-Players-Guide).